brtrdkeller/Assistance-UNSSC-courses/recommendations-report.md

 ### Looking for a different Site - Dialog box

-User can select a button before validated the redirection in the dialog box.
+Users can select a button before validated the redirection in the dialog box.
 There is any vocal indication that the button is selected or not selected.

 {: .recommendation }
 Item should be selectable with a vocal feedback.

 ### Main logo

-The <alt> attribute value is "The blue line", whereas the text displayed in the logo is "United System Staff College".
+The `<alt>` attribute value is "The blue line", whereas the text displayed in the logo is "United System Staff College".

-### Form - Error Identification
+### Form - Identification Error

 {: .recommendation }
 Only one error message appears on the screen: 'Enter either username or email address,' even when the user inputs an incorrect email or username, The error message should be specific about the error to help users understand the exact issue.